hdfiresky/Dramaverse/README.md

 -   `useDramas`: The core data hook.
 It fetches the drama library, manages metadata, and performs all complex client-side filtering and weighted sorting.
 It is heavily memoized for performance.
 -   `useAuth`: Handles all authentication and user data logic, including registration, login, favorites, and drama statuses.
 It persists data to `localStorage`.
--   `useUIState`: Manages the state of the UI itself, including the active view, modal visibility, pagination, and theme.
+-   `useRouter`: The core of navigation and state management.
+It treats the browser URL as the single source of truth, deriving the active view, filters, and modal state from the path and query parameters.
+It provides functions to programmatically navigate and update the URL.
 -   `useLocalStorage`: A generic utility hook for easily persisting state to `localStorage`.
 -   `useDebounce`: A performance hook used to debounce user input for the search field.